5 Tips for a Happy Dog

 A happy dog require daily walks to stay fit and to be stimulated.
 Find a walking routine that suits you and your family but do making sure that your dog has enough exercise and mental stimulation.
 If you’re working, consider finding a quality a dog walking service.

 Spending time training and playing with your dog for their behaviour and wellbeing is also important.
+There are so many fun things to do with your dog.
 Try some sniffy games and provide quality toys for them to play with, for example the eco friendly dog toys from Wild Thought to help them use their brain and burn some energy.

 Do regular Check-Ups: